inaimathi/gratuitous-resource-gathering/README.md

 	- A skill (How much of it you gather per click)
 	- An income (How much of it you gather per tick)
 	- An upkeep (How much of another resource it consumes per tick.
 If you don't have enough of the required resource, you instead lose one of the upkept resource)
-- An **upgrade** is a thing you can build.
-Each upgrade has
+- A **technology** is a thing you can build.
+Each technology has
 	- A name
 	- A cost (How many and what types of resources you need to buy it)
-	- A prerequisite (What upgrades you need before you can build this one)
+	- A prerequisite (What technologies you need before you can build this one)
-	- An upgrade (What buying this upgrade gets you)
+	- An upgrade (What buying this technology gets you)

 - You start each game as a primitive human tribe gathering food and clay.
 Using these resources, you can expand your gathering skill, capacity, population and technologies to work up into a post-industrial civilization.